DenysMoskalenko/BoilerplateBuilder/README.md

 You'll be prompted for:

+- **Extract to current dir**: Choose "Create New" (default) or "Extract Here" to extract files directly to current directory
 - **Project name**: Your project name
 - **Project description**: Brief description
 - **Author name**: Your name